kmutya/kmutya.github.io/_posts/2019-03-30-Unconstrained_Optimization.md

 toc_icon: "cog"
 ---

 This post talks about different variants of unconstrained optimization algorithms along with their implementation and visulization.
-These implementations can also be extended to Machine Learning use cases.
+These implementations can also be extended to Machine Learning use cases since most ML problems reduce to Non-Linear Optimization problems.

 ## Introduction